+Earlier in his career he made key contributions to understanding the role in lupus of the 'complement' system.
+Mark found that deficiencies in complement — normally a protective immune response — were important in conferring susceptibility to the autoimmune disease.
 In people affected by lupus, the immune system attacks their own tissues, and it was known that activation of the complement pathway was part of the disease process.
 Studying a handful of lupus patients with hereditary disruption to the complement system, Mark revealed the complex role of the complement pathway in this disease.

-Interests and expertise
+Interest and expertise